 Note: The online application deadline for Arizona antelope is Feb.
 11, 2020 at 11:59 p.m.
 MST.
 You can apply online here.

 New for 2020

 If you choose to purchase your hunting license or any other permits through any vendor other than the Arizona Game and Fish Department (AZGFD) you could be subject to a convenience fee added to the transaction.
 Previously, vendors billed the state $1 for all transactions.
 This is no longer the case and, if the vendor wants to be compensated for their time selling the license or permit, they are now allowed to add a service fee to the transaction in order to be compensated if they choose.

 This program provides hunters with peace of mind in knowing that they can surrender their tag for any reason without losing their coveted bonus points.
 Point Guard coverage costs $5 per species.
 See more details here.

 Failed credit card payments

-If you're applying online, be sure to keep your credit card payment information current and up-to-date.
+If you're applying online, make sure to keep your credit card payment information current and up-to-date.
 If your payment is declined at the time of the draw, your application will not be drawn.
 AZGFD will no longer call customers to obtain payment on drawn applications where credit cards have failed.
 The deadline for updating your credit or debit card information online is 11:59 p.m.
 MST on Feb.
-28, 2019.
+27, 2020.